lkurlandski/MDALTH/README.md

 ```
 conda create -n MDALTH python=3.11 pytorch-cuda=11.8 pytorch torchvision torchaudio torchtext -c pytorch -c nvidia
 conda activate MDALTH
-pip install transformers datasets tokenizers accelerate evaluate scipy scikit-learn matplotlib pandas
+pip install transformers datasets tokenizers accelerate evaluate scipy scikit-learn matplotlib pandas librosa
 ```

 Obviously, you need to `conda activate` it each time before use.
-This command may take a day to actually execute because conda is so slow (it should really be called tortoise), so you should probably run it in a screen or tmux shell.
+If you aren't interested in doing text, image, or audio classification, you don't need to install those dependencies (e.g., torchaudio and soundfile for audio classification).

 We are working on improving the flexibility of our dependencies, but for now, see environment.yml for comprehenisve details about dependency requirements.